 Calculated by the BLS (establishment survey data), average hourly earnings measure the amount employees make each hour in the US.
 Average hourly earnings for US non-farm employees is a leading indicator of consumer inflation and also the earliest data in terms of labour inflation.

-- Average hourly earnings in the US for November increased by 9 cents to $29.58.
-Average hourly earnings of private-sector production and nonsupervisory employees increased by 7 cents to $24.87.
+Average hourly earnings in the US for October fell by 4 cents to $29.50 (or 0.1 percent), following September’s flat 0.0 percent reading.
+The BLS noted that average hourly earnings of private-sector production and nonsupervisory employees rose by 5 cents to $24.82.

-The consensus for December’s average hourly earnings is anticipated to have ticked 0.1 percentage points lower to 0.2 percent.
+The consensus for November’s average hourly earnings is 0.1%.

 ADP Non-Farm Employment Change

 Published by the ADP Research Institute, in association with Moody’s Analytics, the ADP non-farm employment release estimates the number of employed during the prior month, excluding farming and government.
 The headline figure is derived from ADP’s payroll database, covering one-fifth of US private payroll employment.
 ADP is considered an early snapshot, a preview, of the upcoming BLS report.
 The report covers three main categories: the national snapshot (the headline release), small businesses and franchise employment.